Kwenta/Documentation/dao/contribute/devdao-contribute/frontend.md

 Base/core components are atomic components that wrap base HTML elements and apply basic but custom logic and styling, in accordance with Kwenta's design primitives.
 They are the foundational layer of the entire UI.
 Good examples of these include: `Button`, `Icon`, `Text` etc.

-The goal is for the entirety of the UI to be constructed using these as building blocks.
+The goal is for the entirety of the UI to be composed using these components.
 To make this possible, a number of things must be in place:

 - They should have props that cover all expected states, based on the design primitives.
 It is important to note that these props should also be easy to update without requiring extensive refactoring.
 - They must contain exhaustive, yet extendable styles that respond to the state of the component.